 Wharton's "Concert Rules," Exam Policy and Ethics Code apply during Pre-Term.
-Both the Ethics Code and Examination policy are printed in their entirety in the "MBA Resource Guide", which accompanies this publication and can be found online on the SPIKE website.
+Both the Ethics Code and Examination Policy are printed in their entirety in the "MBA Resource Guide", which accompanies this publication and can be found online on the MBA Program website below.